cfengine/documentation/reference/language-concepts/namespaces.markdown

 tags: [manuals, language, syntax, concepts, namespace]
 ---

-By default all things are in the `default` namespace.
+By default all promises are made in the `default` namespace.
 Specifying a namespace places the bundle or body in a different namespace to allow re-use of common names.
 Using namespaces makes it easier to share and consume policy from other authors.